ElektryonUK/storj-utils/README.md

 2. **Second Pass:**
    - Checks if the Storj node process is running.
-   - If running, performs a final sync using the `--delete` flag to ensure the destination exactly mirrors the source (removing any files that have been deleted in the source).
+   - If running, performs a final sync using the `--delete` flag to ensure the destination exactly mirrors the source.

-Additionally, the script now attempts to auto-detect the configuration file within the data directory.
-If a file matching `config.*` is found, you may confirm its use or provide an alternative path.
-If no config file is found, you will be prompted to specify its location.

-## Features

-- **Interactive Prompts:**
-  Gather source and destination paths along with remote server details.

-- **Local & Remote Support:**
-  Transfer files locally or to a remote server using SSH-based commands.

-- **Two-Pass Sync Process:**
-  - **First Pass:** Initial sync without deletion.
-  - **Second Pass:** Final sync (triggered if the Storj node is running) with the `--delete` flag for an exact mirror.
+Additional features include:

 - **Auto-Detection of Config File:**
   The script searches the data directory for a configuration file (e.g., `config.yaml`).
+  If found, you may accept it or provide an alternative path; if not found, you will be prompted to specify its location.

+- **Docker Container Shutdown Option (Optional):**
+  Before the second sync pass, the script lists all running Docker containers and allows you to select which containers should be shut down.
+This helps prevent live container processes from interfering with the final sync.

 - **Progress Reporting:**
   Uses `rsync` with `--info=progress2` to display real-time progress, transfer speed, and ETA.